San Francisco, California

 Instituto’s mission is: (1) to provide labor mediation and workplace safety education services for all low-income workers; (2) to collaborate with other community-based organizations to effectively address and serve all other critical needs of the poor and disadvantaged in order to foster economic stability in the family unit, and to enhance the health, cultural and social welfare of all the working families that access our services.

-We are well known for hosting a National Labor-Community Awards event every year and a Green Labor Capital Forum every two years.
+We are well known for hosting a National Labor-Community Awards event every year.